This page lists key publications and resources on the following topics:

 This article, based on nationally representative survey data, describes how the voting public thinks the word "hunger" should be used in government reports.
-Mark Nord, Max Finberg, James McLaughlin, Journal of Hunger and Environmental Nutrition 4(1):20-47 (2009).A Comparison of Household Food Security in Canada and the United States
+Mark Nord, Max Finberg, James McLaughlin, "What Should the Government Mean by Hunger?"
+Journal of Hunger and Environmental Nutrition 4(1):20-47 (2009).A Comparison of Household Food Security in Canada and the United States

 Describes associations of food security with economic and demographic characteristics of households in Canada and the United States based on nationally representative surveys in the two countries.
 The national-level difference in food insecurity reflects primarily different rates of food insecurity for Canadian and U.S. households with similar demographic and economic characteristics.
 Differences in population composition on measured economic and demographic characteristics account for only about 15 to 30 percent of the overall Canada-U.S. difference (December 2008).

 "Household-Level Income-Related Food Insecurity Is Less Prevalent in Canada Than in the United States"

 This article examines differences between Canada and the United States in the prevalence and distribution of household-level income-related food insecurity.
 Mark Nord, Michelle D. Hooper, and Heather Hopwood, "Household-Level Income-Related Food Insecurity Is Less Prevalent in Canada Than in the United States," Journal of Hunger and Environmental Nutrition 3 (1):17-35 (2008).